Nikos Sampson: Early life

-Sampson was born in the Cypriot port city of Famagusta to Sampson Georgiadis and Theano Liasidou.
+Sampson was born in the Cypriot port city of Famagusta to Greek Cypriot parents Sampson Georgiadis and Theano Liasidou.
 During his teenage years, he was a footballer, playing as a right back in the Anorthosis Famagusta second team.
 He began his working life at a Cyprus newspaper, The Cyprus Times, which was owned and edited by Charles Foley.
-His original name was Nikos Georgiadis, but he adopted his father's forename as his surname.
+His original name was "Nikos Georgiadis", but he adopted his father's forename (Sampson) as his surname.